What do digital cameras use to see color

 Digital cameras use sensors to capture light and convert it into digital signals.
 These sensors are typically equipped with a filter array that separates light into red, green, and blue components, mimicking the way the human eye perceives color.
 By combining these component colors in different proportions, digital cameras can reproduce a wide range of colors in photographs.

-See also Could you repair digital camera
+See also Who found the first digital camera

 Color Component Wavelength Range